 What’s the difference between Tesla Powerwall 3 and Powerwall 2?

-Tesla Powerwall 3 has just been released – how does it compare to the Powerwall 2?
+Tesla Powerwall 3 was released in the UK in June 2024 – how does it compare to the Powerwall 2?

 While the Powerwall 3 has some cool new features, the Powerwall 2 model still has plenty to offer.
 Read our head-to-head comparison guide for everything you need to know.